lexica/web-lexica/README.md

 For production-ready builds, `yarn build` can be run.

-The project also uses [`Storybook`](https://storybook.js.org) for individual `React` component tweaking and documentation. this can be started by running `yarn storybook`
+The project also uses [`Storybook`](https://storybook.js.org) for individual `React` component tweaking and documentation.
+The `Storybook` stories have been neglected lately and may or may not have up-to-date settings and documentation. `Storybook` can be started by running `yarn storybook`

 The app uses `lexica.github.io`'s language API in order to load dictionaries and other language metadata.